 - Essay 3: your proudest achievement thus far (maximum 500 words)

-- Motivational letter, briefly explaining: why you need the scholarship, financial need/ financial situation and how the scholarship will help you to achieve your education and/or career goals (maximum 10 sentences) (read our tips on how to write a motivational letter for your bursary application)
+- Motivational letter, briefly explaining: why you need the scholarship, your financial need/ financial situation and how the scholarship will help you to achieve your education and/or career goals (maximum 10 sentences) (read our tips on how to write a motivational letter for your bursary application)

-Stage 4: 2 references (name and contact details only)
+- 2 academic or professional references (name and contact details only)

-Shortlisted students will be required to submit the following documents:
+Shortlisted candidates will be required to submit the following documents:

-- Current signed and sealed transcript from your University (this must be emailed to firstname.lastname@example.org)
+- A current signed and sealed transcript from your University (this must be emailed to email@example.com)

 - School identity card (this must be scanned and emailed to WAAW)